JamesParrott/sDNA_GH/README.md

 **file** Specifies the path of a file to write to, or that was written to.
 **Data** Accepts a data tree of keys and values.
 **Geom** Accepts a list of geometric objects (Rhino or Grasshopper).
 Data trees of objects need to be flattened.
 **gdm** Accepts a Geometry-data-mapping, a python nested dictionary.
 The keys are the IDs of geometric objects.
-The values are also dictionaries, containing key/value pairs for use as UserText.
+The values are also dictionaries, containing key/value pairs for use as User Text.
 **opts** Accepts an options data structure (a nested dictionary of named tuples) from another sDNA_GH component.
 Only of use if they are not synced to the global module options.
 **config** Specified the path of a TOML file (e.g. `config.toml`) to be read in (or written to by a Config component) containing sDNA_GH options settings.

 ##### Support tools
 ###### Config (config)
-Loads custom user options and configuration files (`.toml`); saves options to a `.toml` file if go is true.

-If go is true, a `.toml` file named in `save_to` is saved to.
-If `save_to` is unconnected, then if an installation wide user options file does not already exist, one is created.
-The current options are saved to it (subsequently to overwrite it, its file path must be specified explicitly in `save_to`).
+Loads custom user options and configuration files (`.toml`).
+Saves options to a `.toml` file if go is true - if a `.toml` file is specified in `save_to`, it is saved to.
+Otherwise if `go` is true and `save_to` is unconnected, then an installation wide user options file is created, if one does not already exist (to update an existing one, specify its name in `save_to`, e.g.: `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml`).

 ###### Read_Geom (get_Geom)
 Reads in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.

-Can be merged and override with other supplied geometry and data.
+Set the option `selected` to true, to only read selected Rhino objects (of the specified type - polylines).
+Similarly, specify `layer` = your_layer_name to only read Rhino objects from the layer named your_layer_name.
+To go back to selecting all layers, set `layer` to any value that is not the name of a layer.

 The UUIDs of the Rhino objects are converted to strings to preserve the references to them.
-Set the option `selected` to true, to only read selected Rhino objects (of the specified type - polylines.
-Similarly, specify `layer` = your_layer_name to only read Rhino objects from the layer named your_layer_name.

 ##### Shapefile tools
 ###### Write_Shp (write_shapefile)
 Writes the DataTree in `Data` and list of `Geom`etric objects (polylines) to a shapefile.
 If not specified in `file`, a file name based on the Rhino doc or Grasshopper doc name is used (unless `auto_update_Rhino_doc_path = false`).
 Overwrites existing files, or creates new files.
 To create a projection (.prj) file for the new shapefile, specify the path of an existing .prj file in `prj`.
-If no Data is supplied it will first call read_Usertext (unless `auto_read_Usertext = false`).
-To work with sDNA, data records are only written to the Shapefile (associated with a shape corresponding to a Rhino / GH polyline) if its field (key name if it originated as Usertext) matches the template string specified in `input_key_str`.
+If no Data is supplied it will first call read_User Text (unless `auto_read_Usertext` is false).
+To work with sDNA, data records are only written to the Shapefile (associated with a shape corresponding to a Rhino / GH polyline) if its field (key name if it originated as User Text) matches the template string specified in `input_key_str`.
 To write all data with any key name to the Shapefile, set it to `{all}`.

 ###### Read_Shp (read_shapefile)
 Reads in polylines and associated data records from a shapefile.
 Creates new objects unless existing objects are specified in `Geom`.
 Specify the path of the .shp file to read in `file`.  **WARNING!
-Read_Shp automatically deletes the shapefile after reading it in, if the file names match the pattern of the automatically created sDNA output files or if `del_after_read` = true (as long as `strict_no_del` = false - both are these values by default).**  If a list of existing geometry is provided in `Geom` that corresponds to (is the same length as) the data records in the shapefile, only the data is read from the shapefile.
+Read_Shp automatically deletes the shapefile after reading it in,if `strict_no_del` = true, if either a) the file name matches the pattern in either `output_fmt` or `prepped_fmt`, or b) if `del_after_read` = true.**  If a list of existing geometry is provided in `Geom` that corresponds to (is the same length as) the data records in the shapefile, only the data is read from the shapefile.
 Otherwise the shapes in the shapefile are outputted as new Grasshopper Geometry objects.
 The bounding box output `bbox` is provided to create a legend frame within Recolour_Objects.
-The abbreviations and field names from an sDNA results field file (if a file with the same name ending in .names.csv exists) are also read in, and supplied on the output Params so that a drop-down list may be created, for easy selection of the data field for subsequent parsing and plotting.
+The abbreviations and field names from an sDNA results field file (if a file with the same name ending in .names.csv exists) are also read in, and supplied on `abbrevs` so that a drop-down list may be created, for easy selection of the data field for subsequent parsing and plotting.
 If no separate Recolour_Objects Component is detected connected to the component's outputs downstream (unless `auto_plot_data = false`), Recolour_Objects is called afterwards.

 ##### Plotting tools
 ###### Parse_Data (parse_data)
 Parse the data in a Data Tree of numerical data (in `Data`) from a specified `field`, for subsequent colouring and plotting.

-Be sure to supply the list of the data's associated geometric objects (in `Geom`), as some classifiers sort the data into ascending order (if supplied, the geometry objects will then be reordered too, preserving their correspondence), and legend tags and parsed values are appended to the output `Data` list and `Geom` list.
-To force sorting of the `Data` and `Geom` according to `field` regardless, set `sort_data` to true.
-To assign each parsed data point, the renormalised data value (and subsequently the same colour) as its class midpoint, set `colour_as_class` to true.
+Be sure to supply the list of the data's associated geometric objects (in `Geom`), as legend tags and parsed values are appended to the output `Data` list and `Geom` list.
+Some classifiers sort the data into ascending order (if supplied, the geometry objects will then be reordered too, preserving their correspondence).
+To force a sort, according to `field` regardless, set `sort_data` to true.
+To make each parsed data point, take the same value as its class midpoint, set `colour_as_class` to true.
 Use this component separately from Recolour_Objects to calculate colours with a visible Grasshopper Colour Gradient component.
-Max and Min bounds can be overridden (in `plot_max` and `plot_min`), else they are calculated on the whole data range.
+Max and Min bounds can be overridden (in `plot_max` and `plot_min`).
 **WARNING!
 Parsing is for the purpose of colourisation, e.g. in order to produce the desired result from Recolour_Objects.
 Therefore, although the inputted Data is not changed, the Data outputted almost certainly will be changed, so should be assumed to be false.**
 After parsing, the legend tags are the definitive reference for what each colour means, not the outputted data values.
-In particular, if objects are coloured according only to the midpoint of the bin / class they are in, the parsed data will take far fewer distinct values than the number of polylines in a large network.
-To parse numerical data from strings/text from an international source, that uses a numerical format different to your system's normal setting (e.g. with a different radix character or thousands separator), set `locale` to the corresponding IETF RFC1766,  ISO 3166 Alpha-2 code (e.g. `fr`, `cn`, `pl`).
+In particular, if `colour_as_class` = true, the parsed data will take far fewer distinct values than the number of polylines in a large network.
+To parse numerical data that uses a numerical format different to your system's normal setting (e.g. with a different radix character ',' or '.' or thousands separator ',' or '_'), set `locale` to the corresponding IETF RFC1766,  ISO 3166 Alpha-2 code (e.g. `fr`, `cn`, `pl`).
+See the readme for  further details.

 **Data Tree**
 A Data Tree connected to `Data`'s first level should be 2 branches deep.
 The first level should contain a branch {n;0} for each geometric element n in the corresponding list connected to `Geom` .
 Each of these top level branches should themselves contain a branch with only two items:  keys {n;0} and values {n;1}.
 The two nodes of this structure should be a pair of corresponding (equal length) lists; a list of 'keys' or field names, and a list of 'values' corresponding to the actual numerical data items for that field, for that geometric object.
 The mth key and value of the nth geometric object should be {n;0}[m] and {n;1}[m] respectively.
-Read_Shp supplies a Data Tree in this required format, if the data is read from Usertext or a Shapefile.
+Read_Shp supplies a Data Tree in this required format, if the data is read from User Text or a Shapefile.
 Grasshopper''s path tools can be used to adjust compatible Datatrees into this format.

 **Field to plot**
-Specify the actual numeric data values to be parsed from all the provided 'Usertext values' by setting `field` to the name of the corresponding 'Usertext key'.
+Specify the actual numeric data values to be parsed from all the provided 'User Text values' by setting `field` to the name of the corresponding 'User Text key'.

 **Bounds**
 The domain this data is parsed against can be customised by setting the options `plot_min`, `plot_max`, shifting it, widening it or narrowing it, e.g. to exclude erroneous outliers.
-If `plot_min`, `plot_max` are both numbers and `plot_min` < `plot_max`, their values will be used; otherwise the max and min are automatically calculated from the list of values in the 'Usertext values' of Data corresponding to the 'Usertext key' named in `field`.
+If `plot_min`, `plot_max` are both numbers and `plot_min` < `plot_max`, their values will be used; otherwise the max and min are automatically calculated from the list of values in the 'User Text values' of Data corresponding to the 'User Text key' named in `field`.
 To go back to automatic calculation after an override, choose invalid values that satisfy `plot_min` >= `plot_max`.
 Set `exclude` to True to exclude data points lower than `plot_min` or higher than `plot_max` from the output altogether (and their corresponding objects from Geom).
 If `exclude = false` the `plot_min`, `plot_max` will be applied to limit the values of outlying data points (cap and collar).

 **Classes (bins / categories for the legend)**
 Either, specify the number of classes desired in the legend in `num_classes` (the default is 7), or specify a list of the actual class boundaries desired in `class_bounds` manually.
 Note these are the inter-class bounds.
 Use `plot_min` for the lower bound of the bottom class and `plot_max` for the upper bound of the top class.
 There should be n-1 inter-class bounds, n classes and n+1 class bounds including the `plot_max` and `plot_min`.